emagi/eq2emu/docs/slash_commands/auction.md

 - ` /auction {message}");`

 **Notes:**
-- Sends a mesasge to the auction channel.
+- Sends a message to the auction channel.